 - Glass bottles and jars - such as jam jars, perfume bottles and coffee jars

 - Greeting cards without glitter

 In the black box:

-Paper including newspapers, magazines, junk mail, telephone directories, catalogues, envelopes, printed paper, greeting cards without glitter and loose shredded paper.
+Paper including newspapers, magazines, junk mail, telephone directories, catalogues, envelopes, printed paper and loose shredded paper.

 What you can NOT put in the bin:

 - Textiles - old clothes, tea towels and towels,

 - Plastic films - such as cling film, bread wrappers, crisp packets, biscuit wrappers, vegetable wrappings and magazine wrappings

 - Hard plastic - such as toys, kitchenware, electrical plugs and CD or DVD cases